francescogerardomarra/its/modulo26/5_security_hello_world.md

             // Token is valid if not expired and signature is correct. return true;
         } catch (JwtException e) {
-            // Return false if the token is invalid (e.g., incorrect signature, expired). return false;
+            // Return false if the token is invalid (e.g. incorrect signature, expired). return false;
         }
     }